Lil Wyte: Personal life

 Lil Wyte passed up the opportunity of writing the song "It's Hard out Here for a Pimp", because he could not relate to the lyrics of having more than one woman.

 Lil Wyte used three strains of marijuana to create his own strain of medical cannabis called OG WYTE Kush.
 It's available in 11 states.
-The three original strains are Og Kush, White Widow and Grand Daddy Purp.
+The three original strains are OG Kush, White Widow and Grand Daddy Purp.

-In 2012 he was arrested in Clarksville, Tennessee for DUI and drug possession.
+In 2012 he was arrested in Clarksville, Tennessee, for DUI and drug possession.

+In October, 2025, Lil Wyte's stepson, Brantley Thomas Green, died.
+Some speculate that it was related to bullying, but as of October, 20, 2025, no further information is available.